Prominence-Aware Artifact Detection and Dataset for Image Super-Resolution: Introduction

 \section{Introduction}

 Single-image super-resolution (SISR) aims to reconstruct high-resolution (HR) images from low-resolution (LR) inputs and has become a cornerstone of low-level vision tasks.
-Recent progress with deep learning and generative adversarial networks (GANs) has greatly improved perceptual quality but also introduced a critical challenge: generation of visually unpleasant artifacts.
-These artifacts—usually unnatural patterns, smeared faces, and texture distortions—degrade the perceived quality of SISR outputs and hinder adoption.
-Even the latest advancements, such as transformer- and diffusion-based methods~\citep{liang2021swinir,yu2024scaling}, remain prone to creating artifacts.
+While deep learning and generative adversarial networks (GANs) have greatly improved perceptual quality, they introduce a critical challenge: generation of visually unpleasant artifacts.
+These artifacts—usually unnatural patterns, smeared faces, and texture distortions—degrade perceived quality and hinder adoption.
+Even the latest transformer- and diffusion-based methods~\citep{liang2021swinir,yu2024scaling} remain prone to generating artifacts.

 Despite SISR’s growing popularity, research on detecting SR artifacts remains scarce.
-LDL~\citep{liang2022details} and DeSRA~\citep{xie2023desra} both rely on residual statistics to localize artifacts but differ in supervision: LDL uses HR references and regularizes SR models during training, whereas DeSRA contrasts outputs from the same backbone trained with GAN vs.\ MSE losses and enables few-shot fine-tuning of existing SR models.
-Approaches such as PAL4VST~\citep{Zhang_2023_ICCV} cast artifact detection as a segmentation problem by predicting a binary mask from the output image.
+LDL~\citep{liang2022details} and DeSRA~\citep{xie2023desra} both rely on residual statistics to localize artifacts but differ in supervision: LDL uses HR references and regularizes SR models during training, whereas DeSRA contrasts outputs from the same backbone trained with GAN vs.\ MSE losses.
+Approaches such as PAL4VST~\citep{Zhang_2023_ICCV} predict a binary mask from the output image, similarly to semantic segmentation.

 These methods rely on manually annotated datasets that contain binary artifact masks.
 We argue that this limitation is critical: artifacts vary in their prominence to viewers.
 For example, distortions to regular structures such as buildings, or to recognizable objects such as human faces, easily draw attention and can be distressing to viewers~(\Cref{fig:example-prominent}).
 On the other hand, artifacts on water, grass, and other organic matter can be almost unnoticeable~(\Cref{fig:example-not-prominent}).
 Treating these different cases as equal carries the risk of overfitting a detection method to less important artifacts while missing the disturbing ones, thus degrading the viewing experience.